NOC-MSM/NOC_Near_Present_Day/docs/docs/outputs.md

     D --> npd-eorca12-jra55v1
 ```

-In the diagram above, the outputs available for each Near-Present-Day simulation are stored in a separate bucket (e.g., ```npd-eorca1-jra55v1```), which identifies the model configuration (eORCA1), the atmospheric forcing (JRA55-do) and the version of the simulation (v1.0).
-All of the data stored in Near-Present-Day simulation buckets is accessible (read-only) over HTTP using the URL prefix ```https://noc-msm-o.s3-ext.jc.rl.ac.uk```.

 ??? info "Note"
-    **The URL prefix provided above is for users seeking to access Near-Preseent-Day outputs from the JASMIN External Cloud and locations external to JASMIN.**
+    **The URL prefix provided above is for users seeking to access Near-Present-Day outputs from the JASMIN External Cloud and locations external to JASMIN.**

-	**From inside JASMIN, including LOTUS compute nodes and Scientific Analysis servers the URL prefix** ```https://noc-msm-o.s3.jc.rl.ac.uk``` **should be used.**
+	**From inside JASMIN, including LOTUS compute nodes and Scientific Analysis servers the URL prefix** ```https://noc-msm-o.s3.jc.rl.ac.uk``` **can be used.**

 Within a given bucket, output data available depends on the chosen model configuration.